Dawu Clay Sculpture

-Dawu Clay Sculpture (Teochew: 涂安仔, Tu Ang Zai) is a famous folk art in Chaozhou, Guangdong Province.
+Dawu Clay Sculpture (涂安仔) is a famous folk art in Chaozhou, Guangdong Province.
 It is called "Three Chinese Clay Sculpture" because it is made with Clay Figure Zhang and Xihui mountain clay.

 History

 It has a history of more than 700 years, with the Qing Dynasty being the most prosperous time for Dawu Clay Sculpture.

 Artistic Attractiveness

 Styles of makeup in drama is one of the main breeds of Dawu Clay Sculpture, another main breed is the whole body of character of drama.